-- A copy of one or more schedules contained in the warrant with the omission of the remainder of the warrant.
-Targeted interception and mutual assistance warrants must describe the communications to be intercepted by specifying the addresses, numbers, apparatus, or other factors, or combination of factors that are to be used for identifying the communications to be intercepted but any part of the warrant specifying this information may be excluded from the parts of the warrant provided to a specific communications service provider.
-Bulk interception warrants must specify the operational purposes for which any intercepted content or secondary data obtained under the warrant may be selected for examination but communications service providers are unlikely to receive a copy of the operational purposes specified in the warrant. - An optional covering document from the intercepting agency (or the person acting on behalf of the agency) may also be provided to notify the communications service provider of steps they are required to take to give effect to the warrant and specifying any other details regarding the means of interception and delivery as may be necessary.
-Contact details with respect to the intercepting agency will either be provided in this covering document or will be available in the handbook provided to all communications service providers who maintain an interception capability.
-The communications service provider should be provided with enough information to enable them to carry out the interception in relation to their system(s) but will not necessarily be provided with all the information contained in the warrant. - 7.11 Section 237 provides that disclosures can be made to the Investigatory Powers Commissioner.
-This includes disclosures made by communications service providers who can contact the Commissioner at any time to request advice and quidance.
+- a copy of one or more schedules contained in the warrant with the omission of the remainder of the warrant.
+Targeted interception and mutual assistance warrants must describe the communications to be intercepted by specifying the addresses, numbers, apparatus, or other factors, or combination of factors that are to be used for identifying the communications to be intercepted but any part of the warrant specifying this information may be excluded from the parts of the warrant provided to a specific telecommunications operator or postal operator.
+Bulk interception warrants must specify the operational purposes for which any intercepted content or secondary data obtained under the warrant may be selected for examination but telecommunications operators and postal operators are unlikely to receive a copy of the operational purposes specified in the warrant; - a document from the intercepting authority (or the person acting on behalf of the agency) may also be provided to notify the telecommunications operator or postal operator of steps they are required to take to give effect to the warrant and specifying any other details regarding the means of interception and delivery as may be necessary.
+Contact details with respect to the intercepting authority will either be provided in this covering document or will be made available in further guidance provided to all telecommunications operators and postal operators who maintain an interception capability.
+The telecommunications operator or postal operator or postal operator should be provided with enough information to enable them to carry out the interception in relation to their system(s) but will not necessarily be provided with all the information contained in the warrant. - 7.11 Section 237 provides that disclosures can be made to the Investigatory Powers Commissioner.
+This includes disclosures made by telecommunications operators and postal operators who can contact the Commissioner at any time to request advice and guidance. - 7.12 For guidance on the provision for telecommunications operators and postal operators to be able to publish information in relation to the number of warrants they have given effect to, see paragraph 9.9.